openhab/openhab-addons/addons/binding/org.openhab.binding.solarlog/README.md

-# Solar-Log Binding
+# Solar-Log`.tm` Binding

-The [Solar-Log Family](http://www.solar-log.com/en/home.html) of monitoring devices for PV installations provide a MODBUS (TCP) and JSON-based API to access a number of internal data related to power generation and consumption.
+The [Solar-Log`.tm` Family](http://www.solar-log.com/en/home.html) of monitoring devices for PV installations provide a MODBUS (TCP) and JSON-based API to access a number of internal data related to power generation and consumption.
 This binding implements access to the data via the JSON API.

 ## Use of the binding

-The Solar-Log is exposed as one thing with a number of channels that can be used to read the values for different aspects of your Solar-Log installation.
+The Solar-Log`.tm` is exposed as one thing with a number of channels that can be used to read the values for different aspects of your Solar-Log`.tm` installation.

 ## Setup of the binding